Certifications / Microsoft

 Every IT position has a learning curve.
 Understanding the configurations, settings, and software specific to your organization takes time.
 If you don't have staff that's knowledgeable about your server infrastructure, your org could experience productivity and security issues.

-Provide your staff time to learn and understand the network infrastructure, and allow dedicated time for training.
-This will help ensure that you have knowledgeable staff securing your email server in the best way possible.
+Provide your staff with time to learn and understand the network infrastructure and allow dedicated time for training.
+This will help ensure that knowledgeable staff secures your email server in the best way possible.

-Email servers are just one piece of the puzzle when it comes to your organization's infrastructure.
-But considering how crucial they are, you should place a high priority on keeping them secure.
+Email servers are just one piece of your organization's infrastructure puzzle.
+But considering how crucial they are, you should prioritize keeping them secure.
 They store tons of data for your customers, employees, and the organization.
 If you take the steps to avoid these five dangers, you harden security for all of your important data.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.